openvcloud/docs/docs/Sysadmin/UpdateSMTP/updatesmtp.md

 First of all you always need to make sure the git repo of the project is always your primary source and updated.

-Once this is accomplished connect to the management pod via zero-access.
+Once this is accomplished, connect to the management pod via zero-access.
 Download your new system-config.yaml and update the pod config.

 `installer --config mydownloadedconfig.yaml resources writeconfig`